128technology/docs/docs/cli_reference.md

 #### Description

 Displays software related information for each managed asset.
-In particular, it displays the current running version of software, any versions available for download, software versions that are currently being downloaded and those that have been downloaded which can be used to upgrade the platform.
+In particular, it displays the current running version of software, any versions available for download and the repository where they are located, software versions that are currently being downloaded and those that have been downloaded which can be used to upgrade the platform.

 #### Example